LANDLORDS CAN HELP END HOMELESSNESS IN MAINE

 Supporting people experiencing homelessness helps individuals and the greater community.
 If you have available units and want to rent them to people experiencing homelessness, please reach out to us at LandlordsHelp@preblestreet.org.

 - Assistance accessing public benefits and community resources

 - Budget counseling

 - Referrals to employment specialists

 - Limited financial assistance

-The role of Preble Street Veterans Housing Services (VHS) is to support Veteran tenants so they can meet the terms of their lease and be successful in rental housing.
+The role of Preble Street staff is to support tenants so they can meet the terms of their lease and be successful in rental housing.
 We help tenants overcome challenges in their tenancy, but we are not able to enforce rental-housing laws on the landlord’s behalf.
-Working with VHS in no way impacts a landlord’s duty to follow all applicable rental housing laws.
+Working with Preble Street in no way impacts a landlord’s duty to follow all applicable rental housing laws.

 Our goal is to provide landlords and tenants with an open line of communication to solve Landlord-Tenant concerns before the need of escalation.
-If you have any questions or concerns about a specific Veteran renting from you, please contact the case manager or organization working with that client.
+If you have any questions or concerns, please contact the case manager or organization working with that client.

 LEARN ABOUT THE IMPACTS OF MOVING INTO HOUSING